-- basic knowledge of the systems and components they install - knowledge of how to work safely and sustainably - how to plan and prepare the work area.
+- basic knowledge of the systems and components they install . - knowledge of how to work safely and sustainably . - how to plan and prepare the work area.

-The Knowledge Test will use multiple choice questions to assess underpinning and applied knowledge in these areas.
+The knowledge test will use multiple choice questions to assess underpinning and applied knowledge in these areas.
 The underpinning questions will cover the "how" and "why" elements of the content.
 Applied knowledge will use scenario type questions to assess the apprentice's judgement and decision making.
 The distribution of these types of questions will be made available in a test specification and published within the assessment strategy for this apprenticeship.

-This knowledge will be tested by the Independent Assessment Organisation, through centrally set and centrally marked multiple choice online examination.
-The examination venue must have been approved by the Independent Assessment Organisation prior to the examination taking place.
+This knowledge will be tested by the EPAO, through centrally set and centrally marked multiple choice online examination.
+The examination venue must have been approved by the EPAO prior to the examination taking place.
 The examination venue must have access to appropriate resources to conduct the assessment such as appropriately trained invigilation staff.
-The assessment will be synoptic of all topics covered in the Apprenticeship standard.
-It will comprise 40 questions to be completed over 60 minutes.
+The assessment will be synoptic of all topics covered in the apprenticeship standard.
+It will comprise of 40 questions to be completed over 60 minutes.

-Grading for this assessment will be as follows: Pass/Merit/ Distinction/ Fail.
-If the apprentice has to re-sit this assessment they will only be able to achieve Pass/Fail grading.
+Grading for this assessment will be as follows: Pass, Merit, Distinction or Fail.
+If the apprentice has to resit this assessment they will only be able to achieve Pass or Fail grading.